labs42io/web-automation/README.md

 ## Adding tests

-Tests are written using [Gherkin syntax](https://cucumber.io/docs/gherkin/) in a fashion that can be used as feature documentation.
-An example of testing the Google search is implemented in `./src/features/google.search.feature`.
+Tests are written using [Gherkin syntax](https://cucumber.io/docs/gherkin/) in a fashion that can be used as feature documentation:

 ```gherkin
 # This is a single line comment